Disco Savvy

 • Sister Sledge: We are Family, Love Somebody Today, All-American Girls

-• Sophie Ellis-Bextor: Read My Lips
+• Sophie Ellis-Bextor: Read My Lips, Trip the Light Fantastic, Familia

 • Stephanie Mills: What Cha Gonna Do With My Lovin', Sweet Sensation, Stephanie